mlibre/Unified-AI-Router/readme.md

 ## 🚀 Features

-- **Multi-Provider Support**: Works with OpenAI, Google, Grok, OpenRouter, Z.ai, Qroq, Cohere, Cerebras, and LLM7
+- **Multi-Provider Support**: Works with OpenAI, Google, Grok, OpenRouter, Z.ai, Qroq, Cohere, Cerebras, LLM7 and etc
-- **Automatic Fallback**: If one provider fails, automatically tries the next
+- **Automatic Fallback**: If one provider fails for **any reason**, automatically tries the next
+- **OpenAI-Compatible Server**: Drop-in replacement for the OpenAI API, enabling easy integration with existing tools and clients
 - **Simple API**: Easy-to-use interface for all supported providers
-- **OpenAI-Compatible Server**: Drop-in replacement for the OpenAI API, enabling easy integration with existing tools and clients
 - **Streaming and Non-Streaming Support**: Handles both streaming and non-streaming responses
 - **Tool Calling**: Full support for tools in LLM interactions